coreymos/hello/README.md

 # Overview

-This portfolio is a collection of my work that has helped me learn and grow as a software.
+This portfolio is a collection of my work that has helped me learn and grow as a software engineer.

 The purpose of this software is to display "Hello World!" onto the screen.